-The T-18, Mark II meter differs in design from the T-30 and T-60 meters in that
+The T-18, Mark II meter differs in design from the T-30 and T-60 meters in the following manner:

-- (1) the register and top plate (to which the internal mechanism is attached) are offset to the downstream side of the meter - (2) the only pressure tap on the meter is located on the body inlet and - (3) there is no fitting for external lubrication of the rotor bearings.
+- (1) the register and top plate (to which the internal mechanism is attached) are offset to the downstream side of the meter, - (2) the only pressure tap on the meter is located on the body inlet, - (3) the rotor bearings are permanently lubricated and accordingly no external fitting is provided, - (4) the rotors of meters for pressure rating of 720 and 1,440 psi have four, 0.257 inch diameter, thrust control holes centrally located and equally spaced on the diameter of 1.25 inches.

-In operation, as gas enters the meter, the nose cone immediately diverts the flow into a channel surrounding the inside periphery of the meter body.
+In operation; as gas enters the meter, the nose cone immediately diverts the flow into a channel surrounding the inside periphery of the meter body.
 By means of this channel, the flow of the gas is directed axially towards the rotor blades and the velocity of the gas is increased.
 The passage of the gas stream over the rotor blades exerts a force that causes the rotor to revolve with a speed directly proportional to the rate of flow of the gas.
 However, should the gas stream enter the meter with a swirling motion, or have a non-uniform velocity distribution (sometimes referred to as jetting) the proportionality of the rotor speed to the flow rate may be upset and meter accuracy affected.